-- If the incident involves an adult (over 18). - If there are concerns about the capacity to consent (SEND). - Images show atypical sexual behaviour for their development stage or violent acts. - Images show sex acts with a child under age 13. - The disclosure places the pupil (or any child) at risk of imminent harm (self-harm, exploitation, harmful response from home etc).
+- If the incident involves an adult (over 18). - If there are concerns about the capacity to consent (inc SEND). - Images show atypical sexual behaviour for their development stage or abusive, violent or harmful acts. - Images show sex acts with a child under age 13. - The disclosure places the pupil (or any child) at risk of imminent harm (self-harm, exploitation, harmful response from home etc).

-11. Safety plans
+11. Risk Assessment & Safety plans

-11.1 We will carry out a safety plan in respect of
+We will carry out a safety plan in respect of